Porting Applications using Recipes

 • upstream = "repository-link" - If you are using a fork of the program source with patches add the program upstream source here (can be removed if the upstream source is being used on the git data type)

-• branch = "branch-name" - Insert the program version or patched branch (can be removed if the master or main branch is being used)
+• branch = "branch-name" - Insert the program version or patched branch (can be removed if the master or main branches are being used)

-• rev = "commit-hash" - Insert the commit hash of the latest stable version of the program (can be removed if a stable version is not used)
+• rev = "commit-hash" - Insert the commit hash of the latest stable version or commit of the program (can be removed if a stable version is not used or the latest commit is stable)

 • tar = "tarball-link.tar.gz" - Insert the program source tarball (can be removed if a tarball is not used)